cursorless-dev/cursorless-talon/docs/README.md

 You may find it helpful to start with the [tutorial video](https://www.youtube.com/watch?v=JxcNW0hnfTk).

-Once you understand the concepts, you can pull up a cheat cheat for reference using the command `"cursorless help"`.
+Once you understand the concepts, you can pull up a cheatsheet for reference using the command `"cursorless help"`.

 You can get back to these docs by saying `"cursorless docs"`.